Sunghooon/CBIR/README.md

 <img src="./img/resnet18_structure.png" alt="resnet18_structure"/>
 </p>

-Further analysis is probably necessary for me, and the result is below :
+Further analysis is probably necessary for me, and the result with whole samples is below :

 ||F1|Precision|Recall|
 |---|---|---|---|